Specialty medical injectable drug program updates: Oxlumo, Remicade, Xiaflex and more

 Effective April 1, 2021: Updates to Drug Program requirements and policies — Rhode Island Commercial Plans only

 In accordance with the Rhode Island regulation 230-RICR-20-30-14, new drug program requirements will be effective for providers practicing in Rhode Island.
-For more information on the new Rhode Island requirements, review the January 2021 Network Bulletin for the full list.

 For more information, please contact your broker or UnitedHealthcare representative.